-In order to participate in the LTPIP, each NEO had to "opt-in" and agree to forgo a corresponding percentage of annual equity incentive awards for the next seven years.
-As a result, Dr. Perlroth's 2021 annual incentive awards were reduced by 75%, and Mr. Borgeson's and Dr. Ehrlich's 2021 annual incentive awards were reduced by 50%.
-Each NEO's annual awards over the next six years will also be reduced by the same respective percentages.
+In order to participate in the LTPIP, each NEO had to "opt-in" and agree to forgo a corresponding percentage of annual equity incentive awards for 2021-2028.
+As a result, Dr. Perlroth's annual incentive awards for those years have or will be reduced by 75%, and Mr. Borgeson's and Dr. Ehrlich's annual incentive awards for those years have or will be reduced by 50%.